WorldofML/WorldofML/README.md

 # 💫 About Me:
 Hi there👋 My name is Gaurav, I am currently studying Artificial Intelligence at St. Francis Xavier University.<br><br>I am a Machine Learning enthusiast with a strong focus on medical datasets.
-My research revolves around applying ML models to healthcare and medical data.<br>I am a huge fan of df-analyze - You should try it, I bet you will love it.
+My research revolves around applying ML models to healthcare and medical data.<br>I am a fan of df-analyze - You should try it, I bet you will love it.

 ## 🌐 Socials: